7th Tactical Aviation Brigade: Aircraft

-Another eight unidentified Su-24M/MRs from the 7th Tactical Aviation Brigade were reported lost or damaged during the 2022 Russian invasion of Ukraine:
+Another seven unidentified Su-24M/MRs from the 7th Tactical Aviation Brigade were reported lost or damaged during the 2022 Russian invasion of Ukraine:

 On 24 February 2022, a Su-24 was lost in Poltava.
 Both pilots survived.

 On 1 March 2022, a Su-24M was shot down near the village of Krasenyvka, Zolotoni, Cherkasy Oblast.
 The pilots, were wounded but survived.

 On 12 March 2022, a Su-24 was shot down by Russian forces near Bilyaivka village, Beryslav Raion, Kherson Oblast.
 The pilots, Valeriy Oshkalo and Roman Chekhun, died.

 On 21 March 2022, a Su-24 piloted by Viacheslav Khodakivskyi was lost near Pokrovsky district, Zaporizhya, Ukraine.
 The pilot died.

-On 30 March 2022 a Su-24 was shot down in Kirovohrad, Kropyvnytskyi region.
-The crew Brigade Commander of the 7th Tactical Aviation Brigade Col. Maksim Sikalenko, and navigator Kostiantin Horodnychev, were reported dead.
-The same day another Su-24 was recorded damaged with a trail of smoke in Rivne, western Ukraine on social media.
+On 30 March 2022, a Su-24 was recorded damaged with a trail of smoke in Rivne, western Ukraine on social media.

 On May-June 2022, during the Ukrainian offensive and recapture of Snake Island, a Su-24MR was shot down by a Russian missile, the crew managed to eject and survived.

 On 29 September 2022 a Su-24 was hit by Russian surface-to-air missile in Kherson Oblast.
 The aircraft was recorded on video with one of its engines on fire before it crashed.
 The pilots Lt.
 Col Yevgeny Solovyov and Captain Artem Hanko ejected.